tantialex/artnet-rpi-gpu-hub75-matrix/readme.md

     // use -h for help, see this function in util.c for more information on command line parsing scene_info *scene = default_scene(argc, argv);

-    // ensure that the scene is valid check_scene(scene);
+    // Ensure that the scene is valid check_scene(scene);

-    // create another thread to run the frame drawing function (GPU or CPU) pthread_t update_thread;
+    // Create another thread to run the frame drawing function (GPU or CPU) pthread_t update_thread;
-    // use the gpu shader renderer if we have one, else use the cpu renderer above if (scene->shader_file == NULL) {
+    // Use the GPU shader renderer if we have one, else use the CPU renderer above if (scene->shader_file == NULL) {
         pthread_create(&update_thread, NULL, render_cpu, scene);
     } else {
         pthread_create(&update_thread, NULL, render_shader, scene);
     }

-    // this function will never return
+    // This function will never return
     render_forever(scene);
 }
 ```